-The Bears are proud to annually partner with Boeing to present the Bears/Boeing Military Salute.
+The Bears are proud to annually partner with The Boeing Company to present the Bears/Boeing Military Salute.
 At each Bears home game, a deserving member of the military will be honored during an on-field recognition during the third quarter.
 The Military Salute provides the opportunity for the Bears, Boeing and our great fans to give thanks and show support to those who protect our country and to also honor the history and heritage of Soldier Field.
-Tickets for the military representative and their guests are generously provided by linebacker Brian Urlacher and his participation in the Bears "Home Team Hand-Off" ticket donation program.
+Tickets for the military representative and their guests are generously provided by The Boeing Company.

 The USO lifts the spirits of America's troops and their families.
 The mission of the USO is to enhance the quality of life of the U.S. Armed Forces personnel and their families and to create a cooperative relationship between U.S. military communities and involved or supporting civilian communities.
 The USO of Illinois is a civilian 501(c)(3) registered non-profit, not a government agency.
 We are supported solely by the generosity of the American people.